 This exciting two-day workshop shows students of any skill level how to make a series of silver, stackable rings.
 Participants will start with wire, sheet metal, and loose stones and turn them into as many as 6 coordinating rings to wear together or alone.
-Throughout the class, students will be introduced to basic skills that are essential to metalsmithing; including sawing, soldering, sizing, texturing and polishing metal.
+Throughout the class, students will be introduced to basic skills that are essential to metalsmithing; including sawing, soldering, sizing, texturing, and polishing metal.
 We will utilize premade bezel settings for cabochons.
-Students will leave class confident with their soldering skills and a handful of rings!
+Students will leave the class confident with their soldering skills and a handful of rings!

 Metalsmithing & Jewelry 1